cloudwatt/nixpkgs-tungsten/README.md

 OpenContrail is a widely adopted and powerful Open Source SDN solution.
 OpenContrail is powerful but also complex and as such not trivial to build and test.

-The purpose of **nixpkgs-contrail** is to improve these workflows and make it much easier to develop features and test them in virtual environments.
+The goal of **nixpkgs-contrail** is to improve these workflows and make it much easier to develop features and test them in virtual environments.

 The only prerequisite and hard dependency of **nixpkgs-contrail** is